flub78/multitenant/doc/code_generation.md

 Depending on the size of the application we can expect between twenty and a few hundred resources.

 As a developer
-- I want to generate one code file from one template for one table.
+- I want to apply one table data to one template and generate the associated code
-- I want to generate all code files for one table.
+- I want to generate all the code for one table
-- I want to be able to compare the generated result with the current version.
+- I want to compare the generated result with the current version.
-- I want to be able to replace a current version with the generated file.
+- I want to replace a current version with the generated file.

 As the code generation will rarely be fully automatic there are limited needs to generate and install all files of the application.